kobbycyber/Port-Knocking/README.md

 Reverse Port Knocking Shell

-The backdoor runs forever to hack into the server, listes passively for incoming packets.
+The backdoor runs forever to hack into the server, listens passively for incoming packets.
 The backdoor uses raw sockets for this purpose.

 The Knocker is a client which issues the sequence of packets.